junian/homebrew-dotnet/README.md

 ## Where is .NET 4 / .NET Core 4?

 There is no .NET 4 or .NET Core 4.
-To avoid confusion, version 4.x is strictly for .NET Framework, only on Windows.
+To avoid confusion, version 4.x is strictly for [.NET Framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework), can only run on Windows.
 Microsoft transition from **.NET Core** to _just_ **.NET** starting from version 5.

 The closest thing with .NET Framework 4.X on macOS is [Mono MDK](#mono-mdk-version).